Hungarian heatwave puts F1 driver safety in focus – DW – 07/19/2024

 Hungarian heatwave puts F1 driver safety in focusJuly 19, 2024

 This year's Formula One race at the Hungaroring is set to be impacted by the current heatwave sweeping across Europe.
-Temperatures of up to 31 Celsius (88 Fahrenheit) are expected on race day, July 21, which will impact all involved.
+Temperatures of up to 31 Celsius (88 Fahrenheit) are expected on race day, July 2.

-"I think that in terms of racing car drivers, we aren't really considering the risk enough," climate scientist and extreme heat researcher Dr. Chloe Brimicombe explained to DW.
+"I think that in terms of racing car drivers, we aren't really considering the risk enough," Graz University climate scientist Chloe Brimicombe explained to DW.
+She believes research on the dangers involved, for drivers and pit stop mechanics, is lacking.

 Heat of an F1 cockpit

-In Formula One cars, the cockpit gets really hot.
-This is because of the electronics, the aerodynamic design and the placement of the engine (behind the cockpit).
-Mercedes driver George Russell admitted that after the infamous 2023 Grand Prix in Qatar, the cockpit temperature had been closing in on 60 Celsius (140 Fahrenheit) during the race.
+Because of the electronics, the aerodynamic design and the placement of the engine behind the cockpit, the cockpit of Formula One cars heat up dramatically.
+Mercedes driver George Russell admitted that after the infamous 2023 Grand Prix in Qatar, the cockpit temperature had been closing in on 60 Celsius during the race.
 Tire supplier Pirelli said the track temperature did not drop below 36C during the night race.

-This takes an enormous toll on the drivers, who can lose up to four kilograms in body weight during races.
-All of this while they are wearing overalls thickened for safety reasons since 2020 — Russell labeled them "like wearing a fleece" — and coping with heavy physical strain and high g-forces.
+This takes an enormous toll on the drivers, who can lose up to four kilograms (9 lbs.) in body weight during races.
+Since 2020 they are required to wear overalls thickened for safety reasons — Russell labeled them "like wearing a fleece" — all while coping with heavy physical strain and high g-forces.

 At the time, Grand Prix Drivers' Association chairman Alex Wurz said F1 must address the issue, suggesting teams should look into cooling seats and better insulation.